mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

     ])
 ```

-If the predicate matches more than one document, *UpdateOne* will only *update* the first document it finds in the collection.
-This may be unpredictable, so the *query predicate* we use should only match one document.
-In this example, one of the theaters in our database moved location, down the street from its original address.

-Here, we're just pulling data on the movie theater that we're going to *update*, movie theater with theater ID 8, and verifying the street address and the geo coordinates are what we expect.
+If the *predicate matches more than one document*, *UpdateOne* will only *update the first document* it finds in the collection.
+This may be unpredictable, so the *query predicate* we use should only *match one document*.
+In this example, one of the *theaters in our database* moved location, down the street from its original address.
+Here, we're just pulling data on the *movie theater* that we're going to *update*, *movie theater* with *theater ID 8*, and verifying the *street address and the geo coordinates* are what we expect.

 So the *update* we perform has two different *update* operators.

-We use the $set operator to *update* the string representing the street address of this movie theater, and we use the $inc operator to increment, or in this case, decrement the integer values of this theater's geo coordinates.
+We use the $set operator to *update* the string representing the street address of this *movie theater*, and we use the $inc operator to increment, or in this case, decrement the integer values of this theater's geo coordinates.

 Using the *update* result, we find that the matched count was equal to one, which means that this predicate only matched one document.